srtager555/wrapping-letters-react/README.md

 }

 function YourComponent() {
-    // this is a sample example of WrappingLetters component return (
+    // this is a simple example of WrappingLetters component return (
         <>
             <WrappingLetters